kikar/pnpm-turbo-docker-monorepo/README.md

-# Turborepo starter
+# Turborepo with pnpm starter

-This is an official pnpm starter turborepo.
+This is an custom pnpm starter turborepo.

 ## What's inside?